ruohangao/ruohangao.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 I am currently a Research Scientist at Meta Reality Labs.
-I received my Ph.D. in 2021 from the [CS Department](https://www.cs.utexas.edu/) at [The University of Texas at Austin](http://www.utexas.edu/) advised by [Kristen Grauman](http://www.cs.utexas.edu/~grauman), and then spent two years as a PostDoc at [Stanford Vision and Learning Lab](https://svl.stanford.edu/) working with [Fei-Fei Li](https://profiles.stanford.edu/fei-fei-li), [Jiajun Wu](https://jiajunwu.com/), and [Silvio Savarese](https://profiles.stanford.edu/silvio-savarese).
+Previously, I received my Ph.D. in Computer Science from [The University of Texas at Austin](http://www.utexas.edu/) advised by [Kristen Grauman](http://www.cs.utexas.edu/~grauman), and then spent two years as a PostDoc at [Stanford Vision and Learning Lab](https://svl.stanford.edu/) working with [Fei-Fei Li](https://profiles.stanford.edu/fei-fei-li), [Jiajun Wu](https://jiajunwu.com/), and [Silvio Savarese](https://profiles.stanford.edu/silvio-savarese).

-My research interests are mainly in computer vision and machine learning.
-Particularly, I am interested in multisensory learning with sight, sound, and touch.
-My research goal is to teach machines to see, hear, and feel like humans to perceive, understand, and interact with the multisensory world.
+My research primarily focuses on computer vision and machine learning, with a particular emphasis on multisensory learning involving sight, sound, and touch.
+The overarching goal of my research is to enpower machines to emulate and enhance human capabilities in seeing, hearing, and feeling, ultimately enabling them to comprehensively perceive, understand, and engage with the intricacies of the multisensory world.

+***<span style="color:red">Prospective Students:</span>*** I am actively seeking self-motivated Ph.D. students to join my group starting Fall 2024.
+If you are interested in working with me, please apply [here](https://www.cs.umd.edu/grad/catalog) and mention my name in your application.